lee2sman/panblog/posts/2023-03-14-a-newer-post.md

----
-title: A new post for testing purposes
-date: March 14, 2023
-theme: tiny.css
----

 I realize one fatal flaw is that my rss writer doesn't do sorting (beyond the file naming scheme) so it doesn't rewrite the correct post order in the rss file.